jsnkle/Celtic-Lunar-Seasonal-Calendar/draiocht-calendar-mechanics.md

    * This variability is natural and reflects the actual relationship between lunar and solar cycles

 2. **Spring Equinox Anchor**
-   * The year always begins on the spring equinox, regardless of moon phase
+   * The lunar month containing the spring equinox (Idir-Ré) serves as both the end of one year and the beginning of the next
+   * The vernal equinox itself serves as the precise transition point within this month
    * This ensures seasonal alignment and provides a fixed reference point

 3. **Year Classification**
    * Regular Year: Contains 12 complete lunar months between equinoxes
-   * Long Year: Contains 13 complete lunar months between equinoxes
+   * Long Year: Contains 13 complete lunar months between equinoxes, featuring the special month Danu that only appears in these years

 ### Month Structure